You've Got Their Backs

 Newer faculty members might lack experience seeking external funding or writing grant proposals.
-Research Development (RD) helps faculty, students and staff identify and seek funding through such services as:
+Research and Innovation Initiatives (RII) helps faculty, students and staff identify and seek funding through such services as:

 - Workshops and seminars on grant writing and managing sponsored projects

 It's a good idea to review student course evaluation data each semester.
 Some department chairs send thank-you letters to instructors who receive exceptionally strong feedback.

 Reviews can also alert you when an instructor is experiencing challenges.
 While poor student evaluations don't necessarily indicate a problem, a meeting can help you better understand what's happening and offer needed support.